 Map from Merriam-Webster's online atlas

-Your Guide to Researching Your Hungarian Ancestors
+Your Guide to Researching Hungarian Ancestors

 Over time present day Hungary has included present Hungary, Slovakia, Croatia, northern Serbia, northwestern Romania, and subcarpathian Ukraine.

-1814-1918 it was part of the Austro-Hungarian empire.
+1867-1918 it was part of the Austro-Hungarian empire, with a dual monarchy.
+Hungary controlled

 Books, Articles, CD's, Tapes etc.